theo-wall/knowhow-giphy-project/README.md

 # KnowHow Giphy Project

-This is a quick project to be able to display, search, and save GIFs using the Giphy API, React, MUI, Redux, and Redux-Persist.
+This is a quick project to be able to display, search, and save GIFs using the Giphy API, Typscript, React, MUI, Redux, and Redux-Persist.

 ## How to Install